Ashlinder/inf2009_team9/README.md

 3. This will start the Flask server and make the web interface available.
 4. Run the sendFile.py
 5. Call the send_file function and provide the full file path as an argument.

-**Automated detection and sending steps for Raspberry PI**

-1. Run Recorder_module.py on the raspberry pi,ensure all of the required files and dependancies are installed

 Future Development: